Transeu/api-rest-documentation/_src/source/_docs/use-cases/business.md

     url: /use-cases/transapi-business-use-cases/#several_different_types_of_truck_body
   - title: Adding load offer within cluster
     url: /use-cases/transapi-business-use-cases/#adding_load_offer_within_cluster
+  - title: Find contractor data from transaction based on particular vehicle offer
+    url: /use-cases/transapi-business-use-cases/#find_contractor_data_from_transaction_based_on_particular_vehicle_offer
+  - title: Listing transactions for vehicle offers published by company to search for contractors data
+    url: /use-cases/transapi-business-use-cases/#listing_transactions_for_vehicle_offers_published_by_company_to_search_for_contractors_data
+  - title: Listing transactions for load offers published by other companies
+    url: /use-cases/transapi-business-use-cases/#listing_transactions_for_load_offers_published_by_other_companies
 ---

 During reading use cases below, please be aware that some of them may contain only partial requests.